pradipdharam/pradipdharam/README.md

 - 📫 Connect with me on  [LinkedIn](https://www.linkedin.com/in/pradipdharam).
 Explore Daily Posts on my LinkedIn post feed
 - 🚀 Explore my System Design Weekly Newletters and Monthly Deep Dive's on https://pradipdharam.substack.com/
 - 🔭 My articles on software engineering on medium https://medium.com/@pradip.dharam
-- 💬 Share a Real Engineering Challenge You’re Facing - https://tinyurl.com/share-engineering-challenge
+- 💬 Share a Real Engineering Challenge You’re Facing - https://tinyurl.com/share-engineering-challenge .
+Your responses will help shape future LinkedIn posts, newsletters, deep dives, and discussions around problems that matter to the engineering community.
+I may use anonymized insights from these responses to create insights.
+Your name, company details, and any confidential information will not be shared.